xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x003-Matrix.md

 Note the 3rd statement basically says if there is such a row, then appending $b$ will result in 1 more rank.

+**Algorithm (size of solution set)** To decide how many solutions we have, we should

+- first, apply the previous consistency condition to check whether it is feasible
+- if feasible, then check the null space of the matrix (or its rank), the dimension of solutions set is the dimension of null space.

 ### 2.2.
 Row Reduction

 **Definition (row equivalence)** Two matrices $A,B$ of the same shape are said to be row equivalent if they share the the same row space or null space